thenrich/percep_demo/README.md

 5. Return to the root of the repository and run `make build-all` to build the Docker images.
 This step downloads and builds the images for MySQL, NGiNX, and the Go toolchain.
 Afterwards, the Go source is compiled and baked into the web container.

+6. Login to AWS ECR to authenticate pushing images: `$(aws ecr get-login)`

-6. Push the images to the ECRs created in step 4.
+7. Push the images to the ECRs created in step 4.
 Due to the formatting of AWS' ECR URLs, the AWS AccountId and Region are required: `make AWSAccountId=<AWS account ID> AWSRegion=<AWS region, i.e. us-east-1>) push-all`

-7. Provision the ECS cluster with: `cd ansible && ansible-playbook -v cloudformation.yml`
+8. Provision the ECS cluster with: `cd ansible && ansible-playbook -v cloudformation.yml`

 Upon completion, the `cloudformation.yml` playbook will extract the MySQL load balancer DNS name from the stack outputs and update the S3 configuration environment to provide a very basic implementation of service discovery.